EngineerBug/C-Family-Coursework/README.md

 ### Reading

-The project is split into the following structure.
+The project is split into the following structure:

-Files are organised into the order from most seperated from the user to least (i.e. the user would call Makefile, which calls byn.c and single.c which both call beggar.c ect.
-Folders are organised by the order they were completed

 C-CARD-GAME
 - pig